All Episodes

 It's being worn out even today.

-All right, let's take a Hillary scores again.
+Hillary scores again.

 What do you mean she gets to be?

-Being bisexual is gonna help Hillary.
+Being bisexual is going to help Hillary.

-Oh, you may be right.
+You may be right.

 And even after denying that, he apologized to Mario Cuomo.

-I guess now we know why Hillary likes pantsuits, if nothing else.
+I guess now we know why Hillary likes pant suits, if nothing else.

-Uh Christopher Bontare, Missouri, great to have you on the EIB network.
+Great to have you on the EIB network.

 Hi.

-Megadiddoes, Rush.
+Meghado's Rush.

-And I kept looking and scouring for you know websites actually referenced the law, uh you know, by actual passage, and your website was one of the few ones.
+And I kept looking and scouring for websites that actually referenced the law by actual passage.

 And I really want to commend you for doing that, and we'd encourage you to put more things up there for people like us in college that are conservative.